 At the end of June 1694, de Graff, with the dual role of buccaneer chief and King’s Lieutenant, was appointed Second in Command of a fleet of 22 ships, including naval warships and 3,200 men assigned for the invasion of Jamaica.
 At the end of the following month, he commanded the landing party of 1,500 men who overran the 250 men defending Carlisle Bay and plundered the area.

 In retaliation, a joint Anglo-Spanish force crossed into French Saint Domingue towards the end of May 1695 and quickly brushed aside de Groff’s defenders, capturing Cap Francois and plundering the town and its surrounding plantations.
 In June, Port-de-Paix was blockaded and the town fell the following month; amongst the captives taken were Dieuleveult and her children.
-The invaders did not press their advantage and take the colony; international cooperation disintegrated over quarrels about the division of the spoils of war.
+The invaders did not press their advantage and take the colony; international cooperation disintegrated over quarrels about the division of the spoils.

 De Graff now seems to disappear from the records and is not noted in the massive French invasion force that captured Cartagena in April 1697.
 Perhaps there were questions about his role in the defence of Cap Francois or the terms of ransom for his wife forbade action against her Spanish captors?
 Dieuleveult and her children were released in 1698 and returned to Saint Domingue.
 Upon the death of de Graaf in May 1704, his wife inherited a sizeable estate and successful sugar plantation and died at home in January 1710.